grafana/mimir/docs/sources/mimir/configure/about-versioning.md

     - `-ingester.client.circuit-breaker.cooldown-period`
 - Querier
   - Use of Redis cache backend (`-blocks-storage.bucket-store.metadata-cache.backend=redis`)
-  - Streaming chunks from store-gateway to querier (`-querier.prefer-streaming-chunks-from-store-gateways`)
   - Limiting queries based on the estimated number of chunks that will be used (`-querier.max-estimated-fetched-chunks-per-query-multiplier`)
   - Max concurrency for tenant federated queries (`-tenant-federation.max-concurrent`)
   - Maximum response size for active series queries (`-querier.active-series-results-max-size-bytes`)